cloud66/help-old/_posts/how-to/1993-09-26-running-rake-tasks.md

 ## Introduction
 You can choose to run your rake tasks automatically or manually.
-Running them automatically involves either scheduling them by using the rake task add-on or by using deployment hooks.
+Running them automatically involves either scheduling them by using the rake task add-on or by using deploy hooks.
 Alternatively, you can run them manually on your server.
 This guide will walk you through each of these.

 ### Scheduled